OpenAddressesUK/theodolite/app/views/static/blog/_posts/2015-03-31-better-addresses-new-addresses.md

 #### Making new addresses available faster

-We’ve already written a blogpost on the [human impact](https://alpha.openaddressesuk.org/blog/2015/02/09/living-breathing-problem) caused by the current legacy approach to creating and publishing new addresses.
+We have already written a blogpost on the [human impact](https://alpha.openaddressesuk.org/blog/2015/02/09/living-breathing-problem) caused by the current legacy approach to creating and publishing new addresses.
 These issues are caused for every new house and every new office block.

 Over the last few weeks we have learnt more about how much these issues are costing people, businesses and local authorities.